kjepo/camelog/README.md

 ## Bedrooms

 Each bedroom has a firm and a medium firm mattress.
-The firm one is always on the right side as you come into the room.
+The firm one is usually on the right side as you come into the room.

 <a name="ironing"></a>
 ## Ironing